Mariano Rivera: Pitching style

 Rivera's signature pitch was a cut fastball or "cutter", which exhibited lateral movement towards left-handed hitters similar to that of a slider but with the velocity of a fastball.
 The sharp, late movement of Rivera's cutter prevented hitters from making contact with the ball on the sweet spot of their bats, leading to them not only making weak contact on batted balls but also frequently breaking their bats.
 According to a tally by columnist Buster Olney, Rivera broke 44 bats during the 2001 regular season.
-Chipper Jones, who once witnessed teammate Ryan Klesko break three bats in one plate appearance against Rivera in the 1999 World Series, called the pitch a "buzz saw".
+Chipper Jones, who once witnessed teammate Ryan Klesko break three bats in a plate appearance against Rivera in the 1999 World Series, called the pitch a "buzz saw".
 Rivera's long fingers and loose wrist allowed him to impart more spin on the ball, contributing to the pitch's movement.
 Describing his grip of the cutter, he said, "it's really a four-seam fastball with pressure on the middle finger".
 By adjusting the pressure that he applied to the ball with his fingertips, he could vary the pitch's movement.
 One of the keys to his cutter grip was bending his thumb at the knuckle and tucking it under the ball so the nail aligned with his middle finger; this position prevented his thumb pad from impeding the spin of the ball as it left his hand.
 Rivera threw four-seam and two-seam fastballs as complementary pitches but primarily used his cutter; according to baseball statistics website Fangraphs, Rivera threw at least 82% cutters each season from 2008 to 2013.
 All three pitches typically reached a velocity in the low-to-mid 90s mph.

-Early in his major-league career, Rivera was a "power pitcher" who relied on an overpowering four-seam fastball that topped out at 96 mph to retire hitters.
+Early in his major league career, Rivera was a "power pitcher" who relied on an overpowering four-seam fastball that topped out at 96 mph to retire hitters.
 By enticing them to swing and miss at pitches high in the strike zone, he accumulated strikeouts at a high rate.
 Rivera altered his pitching style after accidentally discovering the cutter.
 One day in June 1997 during one of his daily warm-up tosses with teammate Ramiro Mendoza, Rivera noticed that his fastballs were moving sharply and unpredictably, a problem that began to occur in games as well.
 After unsuccessfully spending a month trying to eliminate the movement, Rivera relented and incorporated the cutter into his pitching repertoire, making it one of his primary pitches in 1998.
 When asked about the pitch's origin, he explained: "It was just from God.
 I didn't do anything.
 It was natural."
 As he came to rely on the cutter, Rivera began to record more outs on batted balls.
 This change resulted in his strikeouts per 9 innings rate decreasing from 10.87 in 1996 to 5.3 in 1998, but it also decreased his pitches per inning rate from 18.7 in 1995 to 14.9 in 1998.
 Rivera credited his improved efficiency and consequent longevity in baseball to his long-time pitching coach Mel Stottlemyre.